2qx/grpc-bchrpc-browser/example/README.md

-This example subscribes to unconfirmed transactions in a web worker and passes them back to the main window.
+This example subscribes to unconfirmed transactions.